 The 2023 marathon saw a new course record for the men’s event: Kenyan Samwel Mailu’s time of 2:05:08 knocked 33 seconds off the previous best set in 2014.
 Fellow Kenyan, Magdalyne Masai, won the women’s race.

 Needless to say, the Vienna marathon is not just about a single run.
 Several ancillary races take place throughout the weekend, for example, as do related events.
-In 2023, these included:
+In 2024, these include:

 - 5k and kids races

-For full details on competing, routes, locations, etc., see the official website.
+For full details on competing, official routes, locations, etc., see the official website.

 2024 dates